Health records in the NHS are covered by confidentiality rules so that personal information about health (including HIV status) is kept private.

 Are Summary Care Records confidential?

-The same rules of confidentiality will apply to your Summary Care Record.
-This is a new system of brief electronic records being introduced in England.
+The same rules of confidentiality will apply to your Summary Care Record, which is an electronic record introduced in England.
 These records contain basic information like your name and date of birth.

 They also mention allergies and the medicines you take, including HIV medicines if these have been discussed with your GP.
 Health workers involved in your care are allowed to access your records.